Upgrade to CockroachDB v22.2

 To roll back an upgrade, do the following on each cluster node:

-- Perform a rolling upgrade, as described in the previous section, but replace the upgraded
+1. Perform a rolling upgrade, as described in the previous section, but replace the upgraded cockroach binary on each node with the binary for the previous version.

-process on the node and verify that it has rejoined the cluster before rolling back the upgrade on the next node. - After all nodes have been rolled back and rejoined the cluster, finalize the rollback in the same way as you would finalize an upgrade, as described in the next section.
+3. After all nodes have been rolled back and rejoined the cluster, finalize the rollback in the same way as you would finalize an upgrade, as described in the next section.

 Step 6.
 Finish the upgrade